damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

  - The set of steps necessary to properly assemblme the product

 2. Part list is a complete list of all parts needed to build the complete product and consist of:
-  - Item numbers are based on the assembly structure, that is, the order in which parts are displayed in assembly.
+  - Item numbers: are based on the assembly structure, that is, the order in which parts are displayed in assembly.
-  - Part number or drawing number which is a reference back to the detail drawing (Refer to the BOM)
+  - Part number or drawing number: which is a reference back to the detail drawing (Refer to the BOM)
-  - Part name
-  - Quantity
+  - Description: is usually a part name or a complete description of parts
+  - Quantity: is the number of that particular part used on this assembly.
   - Image of each part
-  - Refer to the BOM in section 4 (Manufacturing)
  3. Datasheet of component
     - What a component does?
     - How to use the component?